2 Down the Wrong Path: Weight Stigma and Discrimination

 But, individual people are not average.
 While the formulas spit out an average healthy weight some people will not develop chronic diseases being on a higher weight while others will develop chronic diseases even on a healthy weight.

 You can see the trend here.
 Healthy weight is hard to define in a simplistic manner.
-The newest Dietary Guidelines from 2020 avoid a clear definition altogether and focusses more on life-long healthy eating and an active lifestyle.
+The newest Dietary Guidelines from 2020 avoid a clear definition altogether and focus more on life-long healthy eating and an active lifestyle.
 For the tricky weight loss topic readers are now referred to the CDC website.

 The CDC website uses the BMI categories and defines a BMI between 18.5 and 24.9 as healthy weight.
 The webpage also uses waist circumference.
 Keep in mind that we simply lack a better simple assessment method everybody can do at home.